QEP Resources Inc. (QEP): These Numbers Show Where NYSE:QEP Stock Is Going Next

 QEP Resources Inc. (QEP): Who are the competitors?

-The company’s main competitors (and peers) include Marathon Oil Corporation (MRO) that is trading 0.89% up over the past 12 months.
-Pioneer Natural Resources Company (PXD) is -1.95% down on the 1-year trading charts.
-Short interest in the company’s stock has fallen -87.19% from the last report on Dec 30, 2020 to stand at a total of 4.53 million short shares sold with a short interest ratio of 0.48.
+The company’s main competitors (and peers) include Marathon Oil Corporation (MRO) that is trading 34.36% up over the past 12 months.
+Pioneer Natural Resources Company (PXD) is 18.77% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -159.63% from the last report on Jan 14, 2021 to stand at a total of 4.18 million short shares sold with a short interest ratio of 0.39.